jefdaj/ortholang-demo/templates/tutorial.md

 ![]({{ url_for('static',filename='var2.svg') }})

-... and it will print `"nothing depends on var2 so far"`.
+And it will print `"nothing depends on var2 so far"`.... which technically isn't quite true anymore.

 ### Math

 Math is pretty simple.
-It works like you would expect, except that everything is left-to-right rather than following order of operations. _Note: that could be added easily if people prefer it._
+It works like you would expect, except that everything is left-to-right rather than following order of operations.

 A few examples: